Lev Parnas: Giuliani's rebuttal

-Giuliani stressed that owing to these two "lies", that nothing in the two Parnas interviews should be believed.
+Giuliani stressed that owing to these two lies, that nothing in the two Parnas interviews should be believed.
 Giuliani also insisted that Parnas was wrong when he implicated William Barr.
 He further stated he never spoke to Barr about it and that it was wrong to accuse Barr of being part of it.
 When asked if he directed the surveillance of the Ambassador to Ukraine, Giuliani replied, "I can definitely tell you I didn't."

 Campaign funding

 Some of the money to potentially fund efforts by Giuliani, Parnas, and Fruman appears to have come from a Republican donor and Trump supporter Charles Gucciardo.
-Gucciardo's attorney claimed his client's $500,000 was an investment made in 2018 with Parnas' firm Fraud Guarantee.
+Gucciardo's attorney claimed his client's $500,000 was an investment made in 2018 with Parnas's firm Fraud Guarantee.
 These funds in turn were claimed to be a retainer fee from Fraud Guarantee to Giuliani.
-According to Giulani, he was "ramping up" the business.
+According to Giuliani, he was "ramping up" the business.

 Harry Sargeant III, a billionaire Republican donor, helped bankroll the travels of Parnas and Fruman, thereby supporting their overall efforts to pressure Ukraine to help with Trump's re-election effort.
 An attorney representing Sargeant said the funds were loans.
-Dmytro Firtash's Swiss attorney also described a $1 million payment made to Parnas' wife as being a "loan".
+Dmytro Firtash's Swiss attorney also described a $1 million payment made to Parnas's wife as being a "loan".

-Reporters in a Bloomberg News article wrote that it was unlikely President Trump paid for Giuliani's Parnas' and Fruman's expensive travels and stays at expensive hotels.
+Reporters in a Bloomberg News article wrote that it was unlikely President Trump paid for Giuliani's, Parnas's, and Fruman's expensive travels and stays at expensive hotels.
 Therefore, monies and loans to fund their work in Ukraine on his behalf to win a Federal election appear to be reportable campaign contributions.
 Further any foreign contributions would have been illegal.
 Bloomberg News is named for, and partly owned by, Michael Bloomberg who was seeking the Democratic nomination to run against President Trump.

 Possible Trump meeting

 On January 24, 2020, ABC News released an audio recording that appeared to be a conversation between Parnas and President Trump.
-The recording may have been made at a dinner gathering held on April 30, 2018 at the Trump International Hotel.
+The recording may have been made at a dinner gathering held on April 30, 2018, at the Trump International Hotel.
 On the recording, President Trump can be heard ordering someone, who may have been Johnny DeStefano, to fire Ambassador Yovanovitch.
 Trump's order came after Parnas said something to the effect that it was important to get rid of her first.
-Parnas' attorney appeared on the Rachel Maddow show that same evening and stated the tape was made by Fruman and given to Parnas.
+Parnas's attorney appeared on the Rachel Maddow show that same evening and stated the tape was made by Fruman and given to Parnas.
 Parnas in turn uploaded it to his document cloud.
-Parnas' attorney stated that Parnas didn't provide the tape to ABC News.
+Parnas's attorney stated that Parnas didn't provide the tape to ABC News.
 Apparently, the ABC News article prompted Parnas to search his document cloud where he located the full tape that is over an hour long.
-Parnas' attorney stated the whole tape has been given to the House Intelligence Committee.
+Parnas's attorney stated the whole tape has been given to the House Intelligence Committee.

 The tape was made public on 25 January.
 Trump is heard discussing golf with Jack Nicklaus III (grandson of golfer Jack Nicklaus), and trade deals and steel quotas with Barry Zekelman of Zekelman Industries.